 The one problem with the Serius is that you can’t eat or drink water when you are wearing it.
-This is a real problem if you will be above treeline for any length of time because you need to keep eating and drinking water in winter to remain warm.
+This is a real problem if you will be above the treeline for any length of time because you need to keep eating and drinking water in winter to remain warm.
 To address this, I’ve cut a small hole over my mouth with a pair of scissors – a common technique used by winter hikers and mountaineers.
 Don’t be afraid to modify your gear, within reason.

 This hole works pretty well.
 I can sip water out of a bottle with it and get small pieces of food into my mouth like peanut M&Ms, nuts, small chunks of chocolate, and hard cheese.
 Although the hole does expose some skin, I wear this face mask under a windproof balaclava which covers my mouth, so there’s little danger that the skin will be exposed for any length of time.